Skill-crafters/.github/README.md

 To get started with SkillCrafters, simply explore our repositories and resources.
 Here are a few steps to help you begin:

 ### Explore the Content:
-Navigate through the repository to find tutorial videos, notes, and roadmaps for your desired topic.
+Navigate through the repository to find tutoriaSl videos, notes, and roadmaps for your desired topic.

 ### Follow the Roadmaps:
 Start with the beginner roadmap and progress through the intermediate and advanced levels.